Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-Here’s how the facet strategy works:
+Here’s how retrieving facets with counts works:

 We can ask about facets in our XQuery only if we first perform a full-text query using `ft:query()`.
-In the XPath expression above we retrieve all documents in our corpus and then use the `ft:query()` function to filter them to keep only those that contain the word ‘ghost’ anywhere inside the `<TEI>` root element.
+In the XPath expression above we select all documents in our corpus and then use the `ft:query()` function to filter them to keep only those that contain the word `"ghost"` anywhere inside the `<TEI>` root element.
 We bind the result of this query to a variable we call `$hits`.

 ----

-**Note:** If we want to retrieve all documents without filtering on string content we can use an empty sequence as the second argument to the `ft:query()` function instead of an explicit string:
+**Note:** If we want to retrieve all documents without filtering on string content we can use an empty sequence as the second argument to the `ft:query()` function instead of an explicit string, e.g.:

 ```xquery
 collection('/db/apps/pr-app/data/hoax_xml')/tei:TEI[ft:query(., ())]